 MN ORGANIZATION HELPS CAR ACCIDENT VICTIMS

 Our car accident lawyers make sure that people injured in a crash get the compensation they are entitled to in Minnesota.
 Our attorneys also provide other comfort and advice to car accident victims as best we can.
-We recently because aware of this organization that looks helpful for people affected by a car accident in Minnesota.
+We recently became aware of an organization that looks helpful for people affected by a car accident in Minnesota.
 The information below is from the Homepage of their website.
-The website URS is https://mnsafedriving.com.
-If you or a family member have been injured in an auto accident because of a drunk driver of a driver distracted by a cellphone, etc. check this organization out if you would like to help make a change.
+The website URL is https://mnsafedriving.com.
+If you or a family member have been injured in an auto accident because of a drunk driver or a driver distracted by a cellphone, etc. check this organization out if you would like to help make a change.

 Minnesotans for Safe Driving (MSD) is a 501(c)(3) non-profit organization

 We are available 24 hours a day, seven days a week to help victims of traffic crashes involving unsafe driving behavior.

 Advocates attend court proceedings at a victim’s request.
 We assist victims step by step during court proceedings and after if requested.